ehossack/taskpot/README.md

 * `/taskpot asks "<some text"`

 This effectively allows Taskpot to send any gif with an arbitrary text defined in quotes.

+## Running tests

+1. Write tests
+2. Run them
+3. Commit them

+In all seriousness, this is a hacked project.
+No tests for now :)